Bruno-Diego/ci-portfolio2/README.md

 ### Game Difficuty

-  - The game has tree levels of difficulty: Slow, Average and Fast.
+  - The game has three levels of difficulty: Slow, Average and Fast.
 The default level is slow and the user can change this difficulty before or after start to play the game.

 ### Gaming Area